The hero is rendered unconscious and wakes up in an unknown place.

 - In The Wayne Manifesto, Wayne's family pulls this on him to make him believe he's slept through Christmas and that it's the first day of school.

-- Happens in the animated series Buzz Lightyear of Star Command when Buzz is captured by Zurg and made to think he's in a museum hundreds of years later.
-Zerg plays him by having the "museum" get all manner of details hideously wrong, including his catch phrase (properly "To infinity and beyond!"), so of course he starts fixing details and soon is telling little kids stories about how he defeated Zurg on this or that occasion and how Star Command's weapons and security work.
+- Buzz Lightyear of Star Command had this happen in "Lost in Time", where Buzz is captured by Zurg and made to think he's in a museum hundreds of years later.
+Zurg plays him by having the "museum" get all manner of details hideously wrong, including his catch phrase (properly "To infinity and beyond!"), so of course he starts fixing details and soon is telling little kids stories about how he defeated Zurg on this or that occasion and how Star Command's weapons and security work.
 He only realizes the truth when he finds out that the museum's "copy" of his laser-equipped suit is the real thing (the laser destroys part of the set).

 - In Dan Vs. "The Fancy Restaurant", Dan is knocked unconscious and wakes up in a dungeon.
 When he asks what happened to him, one of the other prisoners tells him he's been in a coma for twelve years, but another prisoner informs him that it's only been ten minutes.